Traditionally Modern Food

 7. Always use a pressure cooker which whistles properly

-8. Be it a pan/pressure cooker choose a one which is deep to prevent the thokku from spiling out
+8. Be it a pan/pressure cooker choose one that is deep to prevent the thokku from spiling out

 9. For instant pot version cook for 18 minutes and natural release.
 Cook to the desired consistency